-Administrative rule changes effective July 2005, permit use of the program at the initiative of the employer at injury.
+Administrative rule changes, effective July 2005, permit use of the program at the initiative of the employer at injury.
 A worker's entitlement to future program benefits is not affected if the worker accepts this option.
 Otherwise, use of the Preferred Worker Program is at the initiative of the injured worker and at the option of the prospective employer.
 Administrative rule changes effective December 2007 clarified that a preferred worker has no time limit on when to start using the program's benefits.

 Benefit use among preferred workers is difficult to measure because some workers use benefits soon after becoming eligible while others wait for years.
-By one measure, the number of workers starting one or more contracts in a year, benefit use increased after 2004 but declined to a record low in 2009.
+By one measure, the number of workers starting one or more contracts in a year, benefit use remained in the +- 600 range from 2002 through 2007, climbed to nearly 700 in 2008, then dropped to a record low in 2010 with a small rebound in 2011.

 Measured at the 13th quarter after injury, employment and wage recovery rates have been substantially higher for preferred workers who used the program's benefits compared to preferred workers who did not.
-In 2010, the employment rate was 26 percentage points higher, and wage recovery was better by 28 percentage points.
+In 2011, the employment rate was 32 percentage points higher, and wage recovery was better by 28 percentage points.
 These statistics offer a relatively short-term perspective on the efficacy of the program.
 However, larger differences in wage recovery in favor of benefit users since 2005 may be due in part to changes in administrative rules and statute.